NLP-Election-Predictions/analysis/pages/other-api.md

 The Twitter API was challenging.
 First, we pulled from the non-premium, basic API which only returned 15 tweets per API pull.
 Obviously, even with the construction of a complicated looping architecture, we thought (correctly) that it would be nearly impossible to cull the large dataset that we would need.
 Thus, we subscribed to Twitter's Premium API Sandbox.

 Even subscribing to Twitter's Premium API is a nontrivial task.
-Even after submitting a formal application to Twitter, both Jake and Eric had to email back and forth three times each with their developers to receive authorization.
+After submitting a formal application to Twitter, both Jake and Eric had to email back and forth three times each with their developers to receive authorization.

 Once authorized as users, the team began pulling from the premium sandbox.
 Here again arose numerous challenges.
-To start, non-paying premium subscribers (yes, you can pay up to a $1000 / month for premium subscriptions!) are limited to only **50 pulls per month** and packets that contain at maximum **900 tweets**.
+To start, non-paying premium subscribers (yes, you can pay up to a $1000 / month for premium subscriptions!) are limited to only *50 pulls per month* and packets that contain at maximum *900 tweets*.

 We discovered quickly that we had to be very strategic about our pulls.

-Unfortunately we discovered this too late.
+Unfortunately, we discovered this too late.
 First, Jake was blacklisted (after spending an entire weekend creating the perfect loop to cull data going back 30 days before the 2018 election) and then Eric was blacklisted as well after attempting to execute the script.

 This was a low point for the moral of the group.